-Cat talk and cat language sometimes puzzles us.
-Cats have been regarded for centuries as mysterious, solitary, unpredictable creatures because we can’t understand what they're saying.
-But savvy cat owners can decipher cat language.
+Cat talk and non-verbal messages are sometimes puzzling.
+Cats have been regarded for centuries as mysterious, solitary, unpredictable creatures perhaps because humans have difficulty understanding what they're saying.
 While people rely primarily on speech to communicate, cats predominately communicate in a silent language.
-Cats speak by using complex combinations of sign language, vocalization, and scent cues.
-Learn how to recognize cat language basics, and figure out the most... common combinations, to understand what your cat is saying to you, and to the other fur-kids.
+Cats speak by using complex combinations of body language, vocalization, and scent cues.
+Learn how to recognize cat language basics, and figure out the most common combinations, to understand what your cat is saying to you and to the other pets in your family.

 With practice, you will soon be an expert at cat language, to the extent that you may even be able to answer back!